Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-TPC-H.md

 ```

 This
-* starts a clean instance of PostgreSQL, MonetDB, MySQL
+* starts a clean instance of PostgreSQL, MonetDB, MySQL and MariaDB
   * data directory inside a Docker container
   * with a maximum of 1 DBMS per time (`-ms`)
 * creates TPC-H schema in each database